djacu/nixos-modules-lessons/lessons/010-basic-types/lesson.md

 In this lesson, we will cover some basic types.
 There are certainly [many more types][nixos-manual-basic-types], but for this lesson, we will focus on just a few.

+This example is simple and almost too trivial, but the point of this lesson is not to show something practical but illustrate basic typing.
+Each option will have a specific type declared and any configuration values must be of that declared type.
+For this lesson, we will not investigate setting bad config values.
+We will will have declared options, a configuration that is correct, and check that our output is exactly as we expect.

-Notice in the [options][options] file, we have declared boolean, enumeration, integer, and string options.
+In the `options.nix` file, we have declared boolean, enumeration, integer, and string options.

 [//]: # (./options.nix)

-Notice in the [config][config] file, we have declared values for all these options.
+In the `config.nix` file, we have declared values for all these options.

 [//]: # (./config.nix)

+In the `eval.nix` file, we evaluate our options and config and have it return the config values.

+[//]: # (./eval.nix)

+In the `run.sh` file, we evaluate the `eval.nix` file and have it print out a nicely formatted version of the configuration.

+[//]: # (./run.sh)

-If you execute the run file (`./run`), you should see an output that matches what we have configured.
+If you execute the run file (`./run.sh`), you should see an output that matches what we have configured.

 [//]: # (evaluatedLesson)

 [nixos-manual-basic-types]: https://nixos.org/manual/nixos/stable/#sec-option-types
-[options]: ./options.nix
-[config]: ./config.nix